smarterclayton/kubernetes/docs/design/secrets.md

     that use them:
     1. As a cluster operator, I want to allow a pod to access the Kubernetes master using a custom `.kubeconfig` file, so that I can securely reach the master
-    2. As a cluster operator, I want to allow a pod to access the DockerHub using credentials from a `.dockercfg` file, so that containers can push images to the DockerHub
+    2. As a cluster operator, I want to allow a pod to access a Docker registry using credentials from a `.dockercfg` file, so that containers can push images
-    3. As a cluster operator, I want to allow a pod to access a GitHub repository using SSH keys, so that I can push and fetch to and from the repository
+    3. As a cluster operator, I want to allow a pod to access a git repository using SSH keys, so that I can push and fetch to and from the repository
 2. As a user, I want to allow containers to consume supplemental information about services such as username and password which should be kept secret, so that I can share secrets about a